MILDER WEATHER THIS WEEKEND

 WIND FORECAST:

-SATURDAY: Mostly cloudy.
-Mild and breezy at times.
-HIGH: 45 LOW: 29
+TODAY: Mostly cloudy.
+Seasonably mild, and breezy at times.
+HIGH: 45 LOW: 27

 THANKSGIVING: Cooler and brisk with partly cloudy skies.
 HIGH: 38 LOW: 22